nilsmcz/standardSupabaseReactWebApp/README.md

 - **i18n**: Support for multiple languages.
 - **Navigation**: A robust navigation system for your app.
 - **Modular Code**: Well-structured and maintainable codebase.
+- **Supabase Edge Functions**: Custom server-side functions using Supabase Edge Functions.

+## 📂 Project Structure

+- **`i18n/`**: Configuration and resources for internationalization.
+- **`navigation/`**: Files and components related to app navigation.
+- **`redux/`**: Redux state management, including store and reducers.
+- **`screens/`**: Various screens and views of the application.
+- **`sideEffects/`**: Side effects and asynchronous operations.
+- **`supabase/`**: Functions and configurations for integrating with Supabase.
+- **`supabase/functions/`**: Edge Functions that handle custom server-side logic.

+## 🧩 Supabase Edge Functions

+In the `supabase/functions/` directory, you will find several custom edge functions that extend the functionality of your app:

+- **deleteProfilePicture**: Deletes a user's profile picture from storage and removes the corresponding entries from the `user_profiles` table.
+- **getProfile**: Retrieves all entries for a user based on the user's ID from the `user_profiles` table.
+- **helloWorld**: A simple example function to demonstrate how Edge Functions work.
+- **setProfilePicture**: Uploads a picture to the storage and stores the image ID and path in the `user_profiles` table for the user.

+Additional functions available:

+- **changeEmail**: Allows a user to update their email address.
+- **changePassword**: Allows a user to update their password.
+- **changePhoneNumber**: Allows a user to update their phone number.
+- **changeProfilePicture**: Allows a user to update their profile picture.

+These functions interact with Supabase's storage, authentication, and database services to provide secure, server-side logic.

+## 🔄 State Management

+All authentication and profile information is stored and managed in Redux, ensuring that the app can efficiently manage user data and state throughout its lifecycle.

 ## 🚀 Quick Start